samelogic/microsurveys/packages/react-microsurveys-editor/README.md

 # @samelogic/react-microsurveys-editor

-React editor library for the researcjer facing UI component of Samelogic Microsurveys.
+React editor library for the researcher facing UI component of Samelogic Microsurveys.